 KASHMIRIS PECULIAR UTENSILS FOR SERVING KAHWA:

-Samovarar kettle made of copper native to Kashmir, is used to prepare Kahwa.
-It is a vessel with a container to place fire coals in the middle and the surrounding area is where the tea is brewed.
+A samovar kettle made of copper, native to Kashmir, is used to prepare this authentic drink.
+It is a vessel with a container to place fire coals in the middle, and the surrounding area is where the tea is brewed.
 There are special cups called Kahwa cups that are made for this purpose.
-Traditional cups were made from clay but nowadays are made of paper mache, porcelain and, copper.
+Traditional cups were made from clay, but nowadays are made of papier-mache, porcelain and copper.

 CONCLUSION

 Kahwa has been and always will be an integral part of the tradition and culture of Kashmir.
-It has stayed with Kashmiris through thick and thin, through joy and sorrow, through worst and the best, through highs and the lows and, through birth and death.
+It has stayed with Kashmiris through joy and sorrow, through highs and lows and through birth and death.